bryce-hoehn/WikiScroll/README.md

 - Recommendation algorithm is extremely basic
 - Error handling could be more robust
 - Limited testing
+- Large bundle size - initial load will always be slow
-- API calls are directly to Wikimedia's public API, so network speed is limited to their rate limits
+- Network speed limited by WikiMedia API rate limits
 - The codebase is still being refined as I learn

 ## Third-Party Libraries